JamesZheng109/Itch.io_Get_Feature_Jams/README.md

 {0:{'Name':'JAM NAME','Description':'Short description of jam',
 'Link to Host(s)':'https://itch.io/{insert_user_here}','Start/Ends':'yyyy/mm/dd'}}
 ```
-**Note the keyword "Start" will be used if the jam has not started yet, while "Ends" is used if the jam is currently happening.**
 ## Test
 In the repository is a file named [Test.py](Test.py).
 It should run as long as it is in the same directory as [Featured_Jams.py](Featured_Jams.py).
 The test includes:
 1. 3 additional functions: